Glossary of Terms

 This test is done to check whether fluid around the lungs is caused by cancer or by some other medical problem.
 A needle is placed between the ribs to drain the fluid.
 The fluid is checked for cancer cells.

 A small cut is made in the chest.
-The doctor then uses a thin, lighted tube connected to a video camera and screen to look at the space between the lungs and the chest wall.
-The doctor can see small tumors on the lung or lining of the chest wall and can take out pieces of tissue to be looked at under the microscope.
+The surgeon then uses a thin, lighted tube connected to a video camera and screen to look at the space between the lungs and the chest wall.
+The surgeon can see small tumors on the lung or lining of the chest wall and can take out pieces of tissue to be looked at under the microscope.
 Thoracoscopy can also be used as part of the treatment to remove part of a lung in some early-stage lung cancers.

 A tumor is an abnormal growth of body tissue.